Understanding the Relationship Between Mass Flow Rate and Volumetric Flow Rate

 Example 2: Natural Gas Pipeline

 Natural gas pipelines transport vast quantities of gas.
 Unlike water, natural gas is highly compressible.
 Its density changes significantly with pressure and temperature.
 To calculate the mass flow rate, you need to know the gas density at the specific conditions within the pipeline.
-This often requires using equations of state like the ideal gas law or more complex real-gas equations.
+Which means this often requires using equations of state like the ideal gas law or more complex real-gas equations.
 The volumetric flow rate alone isn't sufficient to determine the mass flow rate.

 Example 3: Blood Flow in an Artery